AmadeusITGroup/otter/CONTRIBUTING.md

 1. Create an account on [Nx Cloud App](https://cloud.nx.app/)
 2. Create a Personal Access Token on [profile page](https://cloud.nx.app/profile/tokens).
-3. Follow [Nx Cloud instruction](https://nx.dev/ci/recipes/security/personal-access-tokens) to setup your previously generated PAT.
+3. Follow [Nx Cloud instruction](https://nx.dev/ci/recipes/security/personal-access-tokens) to set up your previously generated PAT.

 When building (`yarn build`) the project on the `main` branch (or another `release/*` branch), the remote cache will be downloaded.

 > [!NOTE]
-> Only Otter Team members can write Remote Cache on Nx Cloud, logged in user will be able to use Remote Cache in readonly access.
+> Only Otter Team members can write Remote Cache on Nx Cloud, logged-in users will be able to use Remote Cache in readonly mode.
 > The Local Cache is available for all users (logged or not to Nx Cloud).

 ### DevTools to create new Otter monorepo elements